verhovsky/books-futures-explained/src/1_3_pin.md

 >
 > `Pin` was suggested in [RFC#2349][rfc2349]

+We already got a brief introduction of `Pin` in the previous chapters, so we'll start off here with some definitions and a set of rules to remember.

+## Definitions

 Pin consists of the `Pin` type and the `Unpin` marker.
-Let's start off with some general rules:

-1. Pin does nothing special, it only prevents the user of an API to violate some assumtions you make when writing your (most likely) unsafe code.
-2. Most standard library types implement `Unpin`
+Pin's purpose in life is to govern the rules that need to apply for types which implement `!Unpin`.

+Pin is only relevant for pointers.
+A reference to an object is a pointer.

+Yep, that's double negation for you, as in "does-not-implement-unpin".
+For this chapter and only this chapter we'll rename these markers to:

+> `!Unpin` = `MustStay` and `Unpin` = `CanMove`

+It just makes it so much easier to understand them.

+## Rules to remember

-3. `Unpin` means it's OK for this type to be moved even when pinned.
+1. If `T: CanMove` (which is the default), then `Pin<'a, T>` is entirely equivalent to `&'a mut T`. in other words: `CanMove` means it's OK for this type to be moved even when pinned, so `Pin` will have no effect on such a type.

-4. If you `Box` a value, that boxed value automatcally implements `Unpin`.
+2. Getting a `&mut T` to a pinned pointer requires unsafe if `T: MustStay`.
+In other words: requiring a pinned pointer to a type which is `MustStay` prevents the _user_ of that API from moving that value unless it choses to write `unsafe` code.

+3. Pinning does nothing special with that memory like putting it into some "read only" memory or anything fancy.
+It only tells the compiler that some operations on this value should be forbidden.

+4. Most standard library types implement `CanMove`.
+The same goes for most "normal" types you encounter in Rust. `Futures` and `Generators` are two exceptions.

-5. The main use case for `Pin` is to allow self referential types
+5. The main use case for `Pin` is to allow self referential types, the whole justification for stabilizing them was to allow that.
+There are still corner cases in the API which are being explored.

-6. The implementation behind objects that doens't implement `Unpin` is most likely unsafe
+6. The implementation behind objects that are `MustStay` is most likely unsafe.
-   1. `Pin` prevents users from your code to break the assumtions you make when writing the `unsafe` implementation
-   2. It doesn't solve the fact that you'll have to write unsafe code to actually implement it
+Moving such a type can cause the universe to crash.
+As of the time of writing this book, creating an reading fields of a self referential struct still requires `unsafe`.

-7. You're not really meant to be implementing `!Unpin`, but you can on nightly with a feature flag
+7. You're not really meant to be implementing `MustStay`, but you can on nightly with a feature flag, or by adding `std::marker::PhantomPinned` to your type.

+8. When Pinning, you can either pin a value to memory either on the stack or on the heap.

+1. Pinning a `MustStay` pointer to the stack requires `unsafe`

+2. Pinning a `MustStay` pointer to the heap does not require `unsafe`.
+There is a shortcut for doing this using `Box::pin`.

-> Unsafe code does not mean it's litterally "unsafe", it only relieves the
+> Unsafe code does not mean it's literally "unsafe", it only relieves the
 > guarantees you normally get from the compiler.
 An `unsafe` implementation can
 > be perfectly safe to do, but you have no safety net.